that studies living

 relevant entities.
 As biological organization spans several scales,

-examples of biological systems are populations of organisms, or on the
+examples of biological systems are populations of

 organ- and tissue scale in mammals and other animals, the circulatory